Stays · Northern Europe · The Verdict

 The Netherlands is the most accessible luxury destination in Northern Europe — Amsterdam's Schiphol airport is one of the best-connected hubs in the world, the country is small enough to drive across in three hours, and the infrastructure for cycling, art, food, and design is as deep as anywhere in Europe.
 Beyond Amsterdam — which justifies two or three nights for the Rijksmuseum, the Van Gogh Museum, the canal architecture, and the restaurant scene alone — the Dutch countryside offers a quieter, more characterful stay than most visitors expect.

 The Veluwe (a national park of forest and heathland in the centre of the country), the Frisian Islands (a chain of barrier islands in the north accessible by ferry), and the tulip-growing region around Lisse in spring provide distinctive villa and rental options at significantly lower cost than Scandinavia.
 An Airalo eSIM for Europe covers the Netherlands alongside any cross-border travel to Belgium, Germany, or the Nordics — useful for groups building a multi-country Northern European itinerary.
-SafetyWing travel insurance provides comprehensive coverage for the kind of multi-destination Northern European trip where ferry crossings, hire cars, and outdoor activities make standard coverage inadequate.
+SafetyWing travel insurance provides comprehensive coverage for the kind of multi-destination trip where ferry crossings, hire cars, and outdoor activities make standard coverage inadequate.

 Best for: Art and culture, cycling, accessible short breaks, families, spring (tulip season).
 Classic bases: Amsterdam, Haarlem, the Veluwe, Frisian Islands, Lisse (April–May).
 Best season: April–May (tulips); June–September (summer); December (Amsterdam light festival).